bershatsky/bershatsky-net/content/notes.md

 ---
-title: "🤓 Nerdy Notes 🤓"
+title: "Notes"
 type: page
 date: 2022-11-27T17:00:00
 ---
 Hugo uses markdown.
 Since I'm no expert, this page will act as a reference for future posts.
 Perhaps you'll find it useful as well.

 ## Front Matter for Posts
 ```